How to Install a UK eSIM: Guide for iPhone and Android

 3. Try a different provider.
 In rare cases, a particular provider’s profiles don’t work with certain phone models.

-If your eSIM profile connection drops when you travel between cities or from urban to rural areas, this is usually a network switching issue.
+Signal Drops When Moving Between Areas If your eSIM profile connection drops when you travel between cities or from urban areas to rural Great Britain, this is usually a network switching issue.
 Here’s what’s happening and how to handle it.

 Some eSIMs are designed to connect to a single UK network.
 When you move out of that network’s coverage area, the phone tries to find an alternative, but the plan configuration might not allow it to switch automatically.
 The result: you lose data until you manually select a different network or move back into coverage.